 Choose foods that are lower in fat

-Include in your daily diet skim or low-fat dairy (cottage cheese, yogurt, low-fat milk, fresh cheese, such as Burgos, etc.), lean meats (turkey or skinless chicken, beef tenderloin), ham without fat, poultry meats, fat-free broths.
-Change meat for fish and eggs (three times a week).
+Include in your daily diet skim or low-fat dairy (cottage cheese, yogurt, low-fat milk, fresh cheese, etc.), lean meats (turkey or skinless chicken, beef tenderloin), ham without fat, poultry meats and fat-free broths.
+Opt for fish and eggs (three times a week) instead of meat.